bogeeee/restfuncs/readme.md

-_This is the 1.0 Version (API redesign), planned to be released in November 23.
+_This is the 1.0 Version (API redesign), planned to be released before November 23.
 Stay tuned !
-Feedback welcome_
+Feedback welcome.
+The [release on NPM](https://www.npmjs.com/package/restfuncs) is still an older version.
+Please refer to the docs there._
 # Restfuncs - HTTP API done proper

 ## Intro + features